An Exploratory Study of the Design Impact of Language Features for Aspect-oriented Interfaces

 title = {An Exploratory Study of the Design Impact of Language Features for Aspect-oriented Interfaces},

-booktitle = {AOSD '12: 11th International Conference on Aspect-Oriented Software Development},
+booktitle = {Proceedings of the 11th International Conference on Aspect-oriented Software Development, AOSD, Potsdam, Germany},

 year = {2012},